mynk322/HTR-Pytorch/readme.md

 # Handwritten Character Recognition

+A Handwritten Character Recognition Model using a CRNN model with a CTC Loss.

 ## Training
 To train the model:
 1. Download the dataset from [here](http://www.fki.inf.unibe.ch/DBs/iamDB/data) (You might have to register [here](http://www.fki.inf.unibe.ch/DBs/iamDB/iLogin/index.php) first).